 I’ve had this recipe in my little recipe collection for as long as I can remember.
 I’m pretty sure I copied it from my sister back in college, and I’ve been making it ever since.

-It’s one of those recipes that is so simple that you don’t think it can possibly be any good… but you’ll be delightfully surprised with this recipe.
+It’s one of those recipes that is so simple that you don’t think it can possibly be any good.
+But you’ll be delightfully surprised with this recipe.
+And if you’re watching your carbs, this Chicken with Lime Butter recipe is perfect to eat as a low carb dinner.

 Thanks to Serene from the HouseOfYumm blog for these beautiful photos.
 Serene is one of the photographers for RecipeGirl.com, and she captured the deliciousness of this chicken dish perfectly!